Deloitte

 Footnotes

-If an entity has elected as an accounting policy to recognize the effects of forfeitures for nonemployee share-based payment awards when they occur, it would not assess the probable outcome of a service condition that affects the awards’ vesting.
-It would instead include the entire share-based sales incentive in the transaction price unless the incentive is forfeited.
+Before the adoption of ASU 2025-04, if an entity has elected as an accounting policy to recognize the effects of forfeitures for nonemployee share-based payment awards when they occur, it would not assess the probable outcome of a service condition that affects the awards’ vesting.
+It would instead include the entire share-based consideration payable to a customer in the transaction price unless the incentive is forfeited.
+After the adoption of ASU 2025-04, the entity must assess the probable outcome of a service condition.